unrepresented buyer reviewing contract with transaction coordinator guidanceiy

 ⚠️ Missing this deadline can put your contract at risk.

-If you're also deciding whether to work with an agent, read this guide:
+If you're also deciding whether to work with an agent, read this guide: Do you need a Realtor in Florida?

 Step 3 – Schedule Inspections